Gurkengewuerz/KShare/README.md

 On systems with FFMpeg pre-3.1 you need to apply `OlderSystemFix.patch` to `src/recording/encoders/encoder.cpp`.
 On systems with Qt pre-5.7 you need to install the Qt version from their website.
-You can attempt to `curl https://raw.githubusercontent.com/ArsenArsen/KShare/master/install.sh | bash`
+You can attempt to `curl https://raw.githubusercontent.com/Gurkengewuerz/KShare/master/install.sh | bash`

-You can find more details [here](https://blog.arsenarsen.com/posts/compiling-kshare-on-linux-mac-os-x-and-windows-final-revision)

 ###### Started on 19th of April 2017 by [ArsenArsen](https://github.com/ArsenArsen) to bring some attention and improvement to Linux screenshotting.